survivejs/webpack-book/manuscript/developing/02_automatic_browser_refresh.md

 ## Attaching *webpack-dev-server* to the Project

-To integrate WDS to our project, we should define an npm script for it.
-To follow npm conventions, we can call it as *start*.
-To tell our targets apart, we should pass information about the environment to webpack configuration.
+To integrate WDS to our project, you should define an npm script for it.
+To follow npm conventions, you can call it as *start*.
+To tell our targets apart, you should pass information about the environment to webpack configuration.
 This will allow us to specialize the configuration as needed:

 **package.json**